mgrempel/PluckyAPI/README.md

 # PluckyAPI
-A WebApi built with Go, for use with SQL Server
+A database access framework built with go, for use with prototyping.